andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-06-19-wifi-controlled-rc-car-using-esp8266.md

 ## References
 1. [Introduction to WebSockets]
 2. [ESP8266 core for Arduino]
-3. [WebSocket communication by tttapa] (*I really recommend this guide to read for anyone who is interested in IoT*)
+3. [WebSocket communication by tttapa] (*I really recommend reading this guide to anyone who is interested in IoT or simply ESP8266*)

 [1]:#references
 [introduction to websockets]: http://socketo.me/docs/